Beware of Greeks Bearing Gifts

 Examples in Sentences

 Example #1: “Simon has been giving apple pie to Joseph every day.
-He must be reminded to beware of Greeks bearing gifts.”
+He should be reminded to beware of Greeks bearing gifts.”

-Example #2: “John is always on the alert because he doesn’t trust his neighbors.
-So he is just thinking to beware of the Greeks bearing gifts.”
+Example #2: “John is always on the alert because he doesn’t trust his neighbors; he often thinks about the warning to beware of Greeks bearing gifts.”

 Example #3: “The teacher said ‘beware of Greeks bearing gifts’ before he started explaining the new lesson.”

 Example #4: “Everyone should be aware of Greeks bearing gifts.
-Some gifts might even have a bomb.”
+Some gifts might even contain a bomb.”

-Example #5: “Emma is like the Greek bearing gifts.
-She is always too kind, but her brother said she’s pretending.”
+Example #5: “Emma is like a Greek bearing gifts.
+She is always too kind, but her brother says she’s pretending.”